What Is Breadcrumbing? Behavior, Signs, and More

 Breadcrumbing refers to the act of sending a person vague and infrequent messages without fully committing to the relationship.
 When people breadcrumb someone else, they provide just enough attention or interaction to keep someone’s interest.
 However, they typically have no long-term intentions for the relationship.

-How to respond to someone who is breadcrumbing you?
+How do you respond to someone who is breadcrumbing you?

 If you realize someone is breadcrumbing you, it may be hard to break the addictive cycle of communication.
 However, you deserve to be in a relationship with someone who will fully commit to you.
 You may choose to pursue honest communication with the person and explain your needs and expectations for the relationship.
 However, if the reality is that the person will never commit to any sort of relationship, it may be best to stop communicating with the person.
 If that feels difficult, you might block their phone number or accounts on social media so you aren’t tempted to continue to engage with them.